 Tools will be provided, though you are welcome to bring your own if you already have experience of stone carving.
 All participants will be required to be suitably dressed for the stone carving workshop and we recommend:

-This event is insured by the Dry Stone Wall Association of Ireland.
+This workshop is a collaboration with the Dry Stone Wall Association of Ireland and DSWAI members run/organise/and instruct this part of the Symposium.
+Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.
 Every effort will be made to ensure the safety of everyone involved, but all activities are undertaken at the participants’ own risk.